-If your food is suddenly cooking unevenly or is undercooked in certain zones, one of your lamps may not be turning on.
+If your food is suddenly cooking unevenly or is undercooked in certain zones, one of your lamps may out.
 Use this guide to troubleshoot your Brava to see which lamp or lamps may require further attention from one of our Brava technicians.

 How to Determine Which Lamps Need to Be Tested

-If the top of your food is not cooking as expected, one of the top lamps may be in question.
+If the top of your food is not cooking as expected, one of the top lamps may be out.
 If you notice any issue with the bottom of your food not cooking properly, take a look at the bottom lamps.

 If you believe one of your lamps is not turning on, first proceed to do a visual test.
 A great first step is to observe the lamps you believe are not turning on by opening the door and looking at the lamps (you can flash a flashlight on the lamps to get a better view).